MicrosoftDocs/Advertising-docs/BingAds/customer-billing-service/orderby.md

 ---
-title: OrderBy Data Object
+title: OrderBy Data Object - Customer Billing ms.service: bing-ads-customer-billing-service ms.topic: article
-ms.service: bing-ads-customer-billing-service
-ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines an order for the list of insertion orders returned using the SearchInsertionOrders operation.
 ---
-# OrderBy Data Object
+# OrderBy Data Object - Customer Billing
 Defines an order for the list of insertion orders returned using the [SearchInsertionOrders](../customer-billing-service/searchinsertionorders.md) operation.

 ## Syntax